Wednesday, December 31, 2025

 Outside the church, a beggar approached me.
 I looked at him, and I walked away.

+Yesterday, I saw a tourist give money to a begging child, and I refused to do the same.
 Some might call me cold, but I come from Sabah, where we wrestle with this issue daily.
-Normalizing begging, especially for children, feels like trapping them in a cycle.
+Normalizing begging, especially for kids, feels like trapping them in a cycle.
 That kid needs school, not my spare change.
-I gave a toy to a crying child today because it was an accident I caused.
+I bought a toy for a crying child today because I broke his.
 But I won't pay to keep a child on the street.

-Christmas is often about giving, but solo travel forces you to be selfish.
-You have to hoard your energy, your safety, and yes, your money.
+Christmas is usually about giving, but solo travel forces you to be a little selfish.
+You have to hoard your energy, your safety, and yes, your resources.

 We judge ourselves for how we spend our money and our kindness.
-But I am learning that generosity doesn't always have to be cash.
-Sometimes, it’s an ice cream.
-Sometimes, it’s a "Merry Christmas" to a stranger.
+But I’m learning that generosity isn't always cash.
+Sometimes, it’s an ice cream shared with strangers.
+Sometimes, it’s a "Merry Christmas" to a passerby.
 And sometimes, it’s just recognizing that the pine trees in Vietnam wave the same way they do in Borneo.

 Wednesday, December 24, 2025